-The best Instant Pot pork taco recipe on the internet.
-The secret is a whole lot of seasoning cooked into the pork and then finishing the dish under the broiler in your oven.
+This is the best Instant Pot Pork Taco Recipe on the internet!
+The secret is a whole lot of seasoning cooked into the pork, and then finishing the dish under the broiler in your oven!

 - 1 lean boneless pork roast, cut into 2-inch chunks (about 4 pounds)

 - 1 teaspoon chili powder

 - 1 teaspoon smoked paprika

 - 1/2 teaspoon freshly-cracked black pepper